multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 This would give ‘203’ as output.
 I thought there is an element of genius in how these challenges are made. :)
 I found out and corrected the code.
 Everything was working correctly now.
-Perhaps not as elegantly as I wanted but still, this is my first aoc and I am no professional developer after all.
+Perhaps not as elegantly as I wanted but still, this is my first AoC and I am no professional developer after all.
 Every smaller test file with IntCode was working.. but part two got caught in an infinite loop or so I thought.
 Nobody else had this problem.
-I read and reread the challenge description including all possible hints on the aoc website and the reddits.
+I read and reread the challenge description including all possible hints on the AoC website and the Reddit.

 Especially this sentence below had me thinking for a long time.